101INFOTECH/ImgBB/README.md

 Use the following methods to upload your image to ImgBB:

+- Get API key from [ImgBB](https://api.imgbb.com)
+- Put your API key in the '.env' file in the root directory of the project
+- You are good to go!

 #### Upload image

 To upload an image to ImgBB, use the following command: